petroemil/Rx.Book/Draft.md

 As you could notice, all the schedulers are singletons, and so should your `TestScheduler` or `HistoricalScheduler` be.
 Always share the same instance of the scheduler between each operator in your pipeline.
 In a real-world scenario you would just use some dependency-injected `IScheduler` objects in your logic, and in production you would set real schedulers for those, and in test you would set a `TestScheduler` or `HistoricalScheduler`.

-When it makes sense (it's not always the case) you should do assertions on events by specifying their expected value and time of occurance in the stream.
-To achieve this it's worth saving the date and time at the beginning of the test (and set this as the initial state of the test scheduler's clock) and use the `TimeStamp()` operator to tag each event with it's "birth date" (according to the scheduler of course) and make the assertion on these `TimeStamped<T>` objects.
+When it makes sense (it's not always the case) you should do assertions on events by specifying their expected value and time of occurrence in the stream.
+To achieve this it's worth saving the date and time at the beginning of the test (and set this as the initial state of the test scheduler's clock) and use the `TimeStamp()` operator to tag each event with its "birth date" (according to the scheduler of course) and make the assertion on these `TimeStamped<T>` objects.
 When you make assertion on time stamps, you should make "close to" assertions instead of equality checks, because those dates will never be exactly the same.
 It worth mentioning that this example is a very naive (or verbose) approach to do the setup and the assertion, you could write some generic helper methods to help you with the "boilerplate" so your test code can be more compact and can focus on the important things.

 ## Rx + Async